UppaJung/loss/posts/pilot7/converse.md

   🔘 More than one day of photos and/or videos, but less than one week \
   🔘 Less than one day of photos and/or videos \

+*Please rate how valuable these lost photos or videos were to you on a scale of 1 (none will be missed) to 7 (some were priceless).*

+How valuable were these photos to you?*
+  🔘 They included irreplaceable memories of events or people \

 *What events contributed to your loss of photos and videos? (check **all** that apply)*

  	☐ A phone storing the photos/videos was stolen \